-Gone are the days when patio or outdoor furniture consisted of metal chairs or rubbery folding chairs.
-Today’s patio furniture looks like a lot of the furniture you’d find inside of a home.
+Gone are the days when patio or outdoor furniture consisted of metal or rubbery folding chairs.
+Today’s patio furniture looks like a lot of the furniture you’d find inside a home.
 That includes full outdoor sofas, chaises, and upholstered chairs.

 Control the Temperature

-While you can’t add central air conditioning or full-on heating to your patio, you can extend the amount of use you get out of it by finding some ways to make the temperature more comfortable.
+While you can’t add central air conditioning or full-on heating to your patio, you can extend the amount of use you get out of it by finding ways to make the temperature more comfortable.
 In the heat of summer, that can mean having an attractive patio cover as well as strategically placed fans to create a cool breeze.
 As an added benefit, a fan can help keep mosquitoes from bothering you and your guests, according to the New York Times.

 Coordinate with the Rest of Your Home

 One way to make your patio an extension of your home is to have it match or coordinate with the rest of your home.
 Pick features or details that blend in with the details on the interior of your home.
-If you’re choosing a fire pit, and you have a fireplace indoors, look for a fire pit that complements your indoor fireplace.
+If you’re choosing a fire pit and you have a fireplace indoors, look for a fire pit that complements your indoor fireplace.
 Have the pavers or brick on the patio match the exterior of your home or coordinate with any stone or brick inside the house.